mattsmithies/envboard/README.md

-# Envboard - Securely send onboarding secrets to new developers.
+# Envboard - Empower new developers, securely send your onboarding secrets.

 ## The Pain